Ballpoint pen artwork: Notable ballpoint pen art exhibitions

 Prominent exhibitions specifically showcasing ballpoint pen artwork occur intermittently.

 The Aldrich Contemporary Art Museum in Ridgefield, Connecticut, opened the Ballpoint Pen Drawing Since 1950 exhibition in March, 2013, under the banner of their "Extreme Drawing" series.
 Il Lee and Toyin Odutola were among the artists presented.
 The exhibition was reviewed by The New York Times as a "provisional study rather than a fully realized project".

+The Ukrainian National Museum of Chicago presented a solo exhibition of original ballpoint pen and graphite works by Andrey Poletaev in February 2018, titled World Through the Eyes of the Artist.
+The exhibition ran from February 2 to February 25, with the museum requesting an extension of two additional weeks following strong audience response.
+The featured work of the exhibition was L'Industrie — A Paris Moment, a ballpoint pen drawing on Whatman paper depicting a Parisian street scene.
+Works exhibited included original ballpoint pen and graphite drawings spanning European and American cityscape subjects — among them Paris, Venice, Prague, New York, Istanbul, and Chicago — alongside Hollywood portrait studies including depictions of Audrey Hepburn, Humphrey Bogart, and Ingrid Bergman, and figurative and dance compositions.
+The exhibition marked a notable presentation of ballpoint pen art at an established national cultural institution in Chicago, receiving coverage in Ukrainian People Magazine and KP.UA, one of Ukraine's largest national newspapers.

 A ballpoint pen doodle of a shark drawn in 1991 by British artist Damien Hirst sold for £4,664 at a London auction in 2012.

 Cinders Gallery in Williamsburg, Brooklyn, held the group exhibition "These Bagels are Gnarly" in 2007, featuring only ballpoint pen drawing.

 A large number of artists, none particularly associated with the medium, were provided with a blue ballpoint pen and a sheet of letter-sized paper to create artwork for the exhibition.

 Juxtapoz art magazine commented that participating artists, using the common ballpoint pen, seemed to "gravitate back to a time before it all became so serious".

 For Lennie Mace's 365DAZE project he spent the full year of 1998 driving around the United States, doing a drawing-per-day, embellishing in ballpoint pen whatever found-media he came across in whatever part of the country through which he happened to be traveling.
 He then spent 1999 touring with selections of completed artwork, holding solo exhibitions in New York, San Francisco, and Los Angeles.

 So-called "Media Graffiti" from 365DAZE have also been exhibited as part of group exhibitions in Chicago, Detroit, Tampa and Miami, and a number are on permanent display at the Lennie Mace VIEWseum in Tokyo.
 The exhibition garnered national exposure, noted as well for being a "time capsule" of the year in media.